 Please people, if a flower can get the rules right so can you.
 Dave Barry may have confused you but, though the apostrophe’s history is long, punctuation really is not as difficult as it may look.
 You can be right 99% (ok, but at least 90%) of the time by only using an apostrophe in three simple cases:

-- To indicate possession (I drove Henry’s car. (but not when using one of the possessive pronouns: his, hers, ours, or its – yes, exceptions to rules are a pain, but just deal with it.));
+- To indicate possession (I drove Henry’s car. (though not when using one of the possessive pronouns: his, hers, ours, or its – yes, exceptions to rules are a pain, but just deal with it.));

 - To indicate the omission of one or more letters (You’re welcome.); and

 - When writing plural letters (watch your p’s and q’s) or plural years (the 1900’s).